eclipse-tractusx/eclipse-tractusx.github.io/docs/release/trg-2/trg-2-4.md

 ## Description

-Each product **must** have a leading product repository that can point the users to all the parts/components/charts/releases of that product.
+Each product **must** have a leading product repository that points to all the parts/components/charts/releases of the product.
 This can be achieved by having a single repository for a product or creating references to the other repositories.

-Good product examples have separate repositories for each component (e.g. frontend and backend).
-Then the product team **must** have a leading repository where they reference the components/repositories of the product:
+Good examples of products got separate repositories for each component (e.g. frontend and backend).

+The product **must** have a leading repository where they reference the components/repositories of the product:

+Exemplary repository structure:

 - productname: leading product repository
   - README.md: contains the urls for e.g. the backend and frontend applications